 Find out what to expect in an interior design salary.

 If there is a theme for aspiring interior designers to note, it's this: an interior design career offers many rewards (financial and otherwise), but you have to be willing to pay your dues in entry-level jobs before you work your way up.

 Interior Designer Salaries by Top Industries

 Most people think of interior designers as self-employed professionals (about 32% are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
-The U.S. Bureau of Labor Statistics (BLS) 2021 Occupational Employment Statistics lists the median annual salaries for interior designers in the top industries where they work:
+The U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics lists the median annual salaries for interior designers based on the top metropolitan areas where they work:

 The BLS predicts 0.9% job growth for interior designers through 2031.
 Considering the national average for all occupations is 5%, this data represents slower than average growth.
 About 32% of designers are self-employed and 13% work in architectural and engineering related industries and since these areas are anticipated to grow, these professionals may see solid job growth.